This turkey and ham pie is under 500 calories per portion and is easy to adapt depending on the ingredients you’ve got

 - Melt the butter in a heavy based pan and add the onions, carrots and celery and cook for 5 minutes.

 - Add the flour off the heat.
 Whisk in the chicken stock and cook over a medium heat, stirring all the time until the sauce is smooth.
-Season well and add the mustard.
+Season well with salt and pepper and stir in the mustard.

-- Place the chicken pieces, ham and leeks in the bottom of a pie dish, sprinkle with the fresh parsley and pour over the sauce.
+- Put the turkey or chicken, ham and leeks in the bottom of a 1.5-2 litre pie dish, sprinkle with the fresh parsley and pour over the sauce.

 - Roll out the pastry on a lightly floured surface and cover the pie dish with the pastry.

 - Brush the top of the pastry with a little beaten egg and bake in the oven for 20-25 minutes.

-Top tips for making turkey and ham pie
+Top tips for making a turkey and ham pie